 4.3 LEASES

-23. The Site operates a well that produced oil and gas from the Patel Lease during 2022.
+23. The Site operated a well in 2022 that produced oil and gas from an unspecified lease.
 The lease appears to have production facilities located on-site.
-The status of the Site's well in 2022 is listed in Exhibit C.
+The status of the Site's well is listed in Exhibit C.